-Introduction to Business MSD 112 and Economics The focus of this course is to acquire the skills and concepts necessary to use accounting information in managerial decision making.
+MSD 112 Introduction to Business and Economics The focus of this course is to acquire the skills and concepts necessary to use accounting information in managerial decision making.
 Course is designed for those who will use, not necessarily prepare, accounting information.
 Those applications include the use of information for short and long term planning, operational control, investment decisions, cost and pricing products and services.
 An overview of financial accounting and basic concepts of finance provides an overview of financial statement analysis.
-Topics include accounting background, accounting equation, financial statements and financial statement analysis, budgeting and planning, applied analysis for management decisions, cost flow analysis in manufacturing with applications in process improvement, applications in product profitability, cost and pricing, client/server technology: computer software applications, pavroll, income tax, inventory management, ethical responsibilities.
+Topics include accounting background, accounting equation, financial statements and financial statement analysis, budgeting and planning, applied analysis for management decisions, cost flow analysis in manufacturing with applications in process improvement, applications in product profitability, cost and pricing, client/server technology: computer software applications, payroll, income tax, inventory management, ethical responsibilities.

 MSD 113 Business Ethics Provides students with an overview of business ethics and ethical management practices, with emphasis on the on the process of ethical decision-making and working through contemporary ethical dilemmas faced by business organizations, managers and employees.
 The course is intended to demonstrate to the students how ethics can be integrated into strategic business decisions and can be applied to their own careers.
-The course uses a case study approach to encourage the student in developing analytical, problem-solving, critical thinking and decision-making skills, an overview of business ethics: moral development and moral reasoning; personal values, rights, and responsibilities; frameworks for ethical decision-making in business; justice and economic distribution; corporations and social responsibility; corporate codes of ethics and effective ethics programs; business and society: consumers and the environment; ethical issues in the workplace; business ethics in a global and multicultural environment; business ethics in cyberspace: and business ethics and the rule of law.
+The course uses a case study approach to encourage the student in developing analytical, problem-solving, critical thinking and decision-making skills, an overview of business ethics; moral development and moral reasoning; personal values, rights, and responsibilities; frameworks for ethical decision-making in business: justice and economic distribution; corporations and social responsibility; corporate codes of ethics and effective ethics programs; business and society: consumers and the environment; ethical issues in the workplace; business ethics in a global and multicultural environment; business ethics in cyberspace: and business ethics and the rule of law.

-MSD 114 Organizational Communications and Information Technology This course focuses on communication, supervision, and organizations in the age of technology.
+MSD 114 Management Communications Technologies This course focuses on communication, supervision, and organizations in the age of technology.
 It builds on the basic computer skills introduced in SCT 100 using computer-based technology to develop skills in applying information technology.
 The student will create written, verbal, and electronic communication applied to supervisory functions in the work place.
-Topics include word processing applications; spreadsheet applications; database applications, presentation technology and applications, graphical interface applications, interpersonal communications; organizational communications; applications come from communications, human resource management, and general business issues and problems in management and supervision and state-of-the-art management and leadership techniques.
-Students will be put into teams, will work on team projects to demonstrate their understanding of the competencies of this course, and will do peer evaluation.
-Potential team projects could include authoring a management book covering the competencies, videos, web sites, bulletin boards, and slide presentations amongst others.
+Topics include: word processing applications: spreadsheet applications; database applications, presentation technology and applications, graphical interface applications, interpersonal communications; organizational communications; applications come from communications, human resource management, and general business

 MSD 210 Team Project This course utilizes team methodologies to study the field of management.
 It encourages students to discuss their perception of management practices which have been studied during the management program.
-Topics include current
+Topics include current issues and problems in management and supervision and state-of-the-art management and leadership techniques.
+Students will be put into teams, will work on team projects to demonstrate their understanding of the competencies of this course, and will do peer evaluation.
+Potential team projects could include authoring a management book covering the competencies, videos, web sites, bulletin boards, and slide presentations amongst others.

-MSD 220 Management and Supervision Occupation-Based Instruction Reinforcement of management, supervision, and employability principles in an actual job placement or through a practicum experience.
+220 MSD Management and Supervision Occupation-Based Instruction Reinforcement of management, supervision, and employability principles in an actual job placement or through a practicum experience.
 Students are acquainted with occupational responsibilities through realistic work situations and are provided with insights into management and supervisory applications on the job.
 Topics include problem solving, adaptability to the job setting, use of proper interpersonal skills, application of management and supervisory techniques, and professional development.
 The occupation-based instruction is implemented through the use of a practicum or internship and all of the following: written individualized training plans, written performance evaluation, and a required weekly Seminar.